nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. User requests to view the list of tuition appointments.
+2. TutorTracker displays the list of tuition appointments to the user.
-1. User requests to view an appointment by index.
+3. User requests to view an appointment by index.
 2. TutorTracker displays the appointment.

     Use case ends.